aimug-org/austin_langchain/resources/meetings/11-02-2023/11-01-2023-community-call.md

 ## Discussion Points

+### The Gist

+**Eleven Fourteen Event Planning:** Planning for Eleven Fourteen event showcase **Karim's Implementation:** Live walkthrough of Karims Mistral Seven B implementation **Running Code Locally vs Hosted Model:** Comparison between ChatGPT API and local model **Notebook Structure:** Building notebooks from scratch for portable lab experience **Contribution Back To The Community:** Contributing back through pull request or lab notebook structure **Creating a new lab folder:** The group discusses creating a new lab folder for the project.
+**Implementing Lang Serve:** Karim plans to implement Lang Serve for enhanced rag groups.
+**Community Call:** The group discusses growing the community and improving future events.
+**Technical Discussion:** The group discusses technical details for their upcoming event.
+**Weekly Check-ins:** "Weekly check-ins" are planned leading up to showcase event.

 ### 11/1 Virtual Recap Review
 * Karim mentioned that it was "great"
 * Colin found the audio issues, tied to Krisp and Google meet